-4. Boston University Online
+Boston University Online

 Boston University is a non-profit organization offering programs across 18 different colleges and schools.
 BU is known for its top online programs in Criminal Justice, Computer Information Technology, and Business.
 Students can pursue one of nine varying master’s degrees or one of a number of certificate programs.
 The New England Association of Schools and Colleges accredits BU.

 Drexel University Online

 Drexel University prides itself in offering over 200 programs for its students ranging from bachelor’s and master’s degrees to professional degrees.
-This online university is known for having one of the largest cooperative programs that prepares students for careers post-graduation.
+This online university is known for having one of the largest cooperative programs that prepare students for careers post-graduation.
 This system provides students the opportunity to build a large network of colleagues and contacts.
 Some of the programs Drexel offers are designed on an accelerated platform to accommodate students’ future plans.
 Drexel also offers various study abroad opportunities that are available to online students.

 Arizona State University Online

 ASU offers over 50 bachelor’s degrees, master’s degrees, doctoral degrees, and several certificates.
-ASU offers six different start dates for online students making it convenient for students to start when they are most available.
+Arizona State online university offers six different start dates for online students making it convenient for students to start when they are most available.
 Most classes have specific deadlines for assignments, and some require students to log in at designated times of the day or week.
 Online students are given the same opportunities that on-campus students have with access to enrollment counselors and academic advisors.
 The Carnegie Classification of Institutions of Higher Education recognizes ASU as a top research university.